 The QLM API includes 2 methods that can store and read back the keys: StoreKeys and ReadKeys.

-If you use the StoreKeys and ReadKeys API, or if you use the QLM .NET Web Control, the activation key and computer key are stored in a file or in the registry on the end user system.
+If you use the StoreKeys and ReadKeys API, or if you use the QLM .NET Users Control or the QLM License Wizard, the activation key and computer key are stored in a file or in the registry on the end user system.